ChristopherCochet/christophercochet.github.io/index.md

 ---

-### Machine Learning Model Simple Deployment to the Cloud
+### Machine Learning Model Deployment to the Cloud

 [Deploying An ML Model (Regression) API to the Cloud using a Flask App and Heroku](https://github.com/ChristopherCochet/salary_prediction_flask_heroku/blob/master/README.md)